 If your rat doesn’t like tomatoes, you might wonder what you can give him instead.
 Luckily, there are many, many, different options available.
 To help you get started, I’ll give you a quick list of ideas.

-I hope you found this guide useful and that it answered all your questions.
+I hope you found this guide useful and that it answered all your questions on whether rats can eat tomatoes.
 If you’re still hungry for more and feel like I’ve missed something, do not hesitate to leave a comment with your question